yt-dlp/yt-dlp/README.md

 # OUTPUT TEMPLATE

-The `-o` option allows users to indicate a template for the output file names.
+The `-o` option is used to indicate a template for the output file names while `-P` option is used to specify the path each type of file should be saved to.

 **tl;dr:** [navigate me to examples](#output-template-examples).